What is a Landscaping Contractor?

 Understanding how to safely contain lead-based paint when altering structures built before 1978 is required by the Environmental Protection Agency.

-The most profitable landscaping contractors are ones that position themselves as the experts and are the most knowledgeable and helpful to their clients.
+The most profitable landscaping contractors are the ones that position themselves as the experts and are the most knowledgeable and helpful to their clients.

 Becoming EPA Certified can help you expand your business and can be completed in a one-day 8-hour course.